Get your free stress and anxiety eBook (57 page PDF)

 4. Problem-Solving Skills

-Therapists can empower seniors to approach challenges with a systematic and constructive mindset, fostering a sense of control and resilience in the face of life's difficulties.
+Therapists can empower seniors to approach challenges with a constructive mindset, leading to a sense of control and resilience in the face of life's difficulties.

 5. Social Skills Training